 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
 Significant intercompany balances and transactions have been eliminated in consolidation.
-Effective January 1, 2013, Carter County Bancorp was merged into the Company.
-The acquisition constitutes a combination of entities under common control.
-See Note 20 for additional information.

 In preparing the consolidated financial statements in conformity with accounting principles generally accepted in the United States of America, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the balance sheet, and reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.